Updated May 4, 2021

-You’ve ticked all of the “marketing” boxes for your new business – you’ve created a Facebook page, signed up for Google My Businesses, started keyword research, and designed a shiny new website.
-But now what?
+You’ve ticked all the “marketing” boxes for your new business – you’ve created a Facebook page, signed up for Google My Businesses, started keyword research, and designed a shiny new website.
+Now what?
 How do you know if your efforts are successful?
 When new businesses are first starting their digital marketing efforts, one of the most frequently asked questions is “how many hits should my website be getting?”

 Factors that affect website traffic

 As mentioned, there are many things that go into how much traffic your website gets.
 And because numbers vary so widely by industry and type of business, it’s hard to nail down a precise number or growth percentage for what’s “healthy” when it comes to website hits.
-However, there is lots of anecdotal examples, as well as data out there that can help us pinpoint what might be affecting your traffic.
+However, there are lots of anecdotal examples, as well as data out there that can help us pinpoint what might be affecting your traffic.

 The next thing that might affect your site views is how “online” your industry is.
 In some industries, digital marketing is all the rage, and it’s impossible to stay afloat without being savvy on the internet.
 In other industries, however, your website is less important and its existence is more of a formality.
-Knowing what role digital marketing plays in your industry will help you determine how much traffic is actually realistic.
+Knowing what role digital marketing plays in your industry will help you determine how much traffic is realistic.
 Similarly, if you work in a fast-moving industry like media or home decor, your website will likely have a lot more traffic than industries that move more slowly, like office supplies.

 Lastly, the age of your site can play a big role in how much traffic you earn.
 In general, more mature sites are seen as more credible by the search engines, and therefore will appear higher in SERPs (search engine results pages), thereby getting more clicks.
-If your site is under a year old, you’ll probably have a harder time garnering as much traffic as a more mature site, so don’t despair if your site isn’t as highly trafficked as your competitor who’s site has been online a few years longer – age goes a long way in the game of digital marketing.
+If your site is under one year old, you’ll probably have a harder time garnering as much traffic as a more mature site, so don’t despair if your site isn’t as highly trafficked as your competitor whose site has been online a few years longer – age goes a long way in the game of digital marketing.

 As you can see, there are many factors that may affect your site’s traffic and overall health.
-While they aren’t a perfect predictor of what your traffic should look like, keeping these factors in mind will be important as you monitor your site traffic and make judgements about the health of your website.
+While they aren’t a perfect predictor of what your traffic should look like, keeping these factors in mind will be important as you monitor your site traffic and make judgments about the health of your website.

 How to track your website traffic

 There are many tools, both paid and free that can help you monitor your site traffic.
-We recommend using Google Analytics, which is a free web app that allows you to not only see how many hits you’re getting on your site, but also things like:
+We recommend using Google Analytics, which is a free web app that allows you to not only see how many hits you’re getting on your site but also things like: